Avraj19/pycharm/README.md

 # Python Basics
-This is our pyhton basics repo.
+This is our python basics repo.

 We will cover:

--'
+-